Incredible Charts Stock Market Charting Software. Home Site Map About Us Privacy Policy Advertise (pdf) Contact Us

 • MA Oscillator

-George Topalides' Moving Average Oscillator compares closing price to the moving average
+The Moving Average Oscillator simply compares closing price to the moving average.

 • MACD Histogram

-The MACD Histogram (Moving Average Convergence Divergence Histogram) provides far earlier and more responsive signals than the original MACD.
-Unfortunately it is also more volatile.
+The MACD Histogram (Moving Average Convergence Divergence Histogram) provides far earlier and more responsive signals than the original MACD, but is also more volatile.

 • Aroon Oscillator

-A sophisticated indicator by Welles Wilder, Directional Movement is one of few indicators that signals whether a trend is suitable to trade.
+The Directional Movement Index (DMI) is one of few indicators that not only provides trend signals but indicates whether a trend is suitable to trade.

 • Donchian Channels